re-Isearch/re-Isearch/docs/re-Isearch-Handbook.md

 While a board such as the Raspberry Pi Zero or B might be ill-suited due to their poor I/O performance (typically max.
 25 MB/s), the Raspberry 4 with its USB 3.0 interface is already fine for some use cases.
-Keeping to lower cost ARM based embedded boards[^4] the \$50 USD NVIDIA Nano is probably a better choice.
+Keeping to lower cost ARM based embedded boards[^5] the \$50 USD NVIDIA Nano is probably a better choice.
 With its 4 lanes and 5 GB/s interfaces it can get beyond 200 MB/s.
+On personal hardware, performance on Apple's new M1 hardware (iPad, Macbook)\--which also have Thunderbolt 4 interfaces---is impressive.

-Running on a reference Intel® Core™ i7-6920HQ (2.90 GHz) notebook using a low cost Samsung T5 USB 3.2 drive (500 MB/sec read/write) and using for indexing 512MB Memory, we get around 5600k words/min (roughly ½ million emails in under 20 minutes).
+Benchmarking on more mainstream hardware.
+Tests running on our reference Intel® Core™ i7-6920HQ (2.90 GHz) notebook using a low cost Samsung T5 USB 3.2 drive (500 MB/sec read/write) and indexing with 512MB Memory, get on average around 5600k words/min (roughly ½ million emails in under 20 minutes).
 Indexing full text (without deep parsing) we see speeds 17-20x as fast.
 On the i7 notebook that results in better than 70 million words/min.
 Despite the process being I/O bound and designed for minimal system impact, we see on generic desktops and servers performance as fast as 99000k words/min .
+Most of the indexing time is spent analyzing document structure and parsing.

 This all without a noticeable workload.
 Thunderbolt 4 (already provided on a 2021 Apple hardware) provides up to 40 Gbit/s and some newer drives